johangithub/AFMAN11-217v1/chp6.md

 6.2.2.
 A comprehensive discussion of the U.S. and international NOTAM systems can be found in AFMAN 11-217V3, and AFI 11-208, Department of Defense Notice to Airman (NOTAM) System.

-6.3.
-Weather.
+#### 6.3.{#6_3} Weather.

 Aircrew can obtain departure, enroute and arrival weather information from a number of sources.
 For authorized weather sources, see FLIP IFG.
 At military airfields, the normal source is the DD 175-1 filled out and briefed by a military weather briefer from one of the regional Operational Weather Squadrons.
 At civil fields, aircrew may obtain weather by contacting the Operational Weather Squadron serving the area, or a FSS and getting a weather brief over the phone by calling 1 800 WX-BRIEF.

 6.3.1.
 Cold Weather Altimeter Corrections.
 Pressure altimeters are calibrated to indicate true altitude under International Standard Atmospheric (ISA) conditions.
 Any deviation from these standard conditions will result in an erroneous reading on the altimeter.
-This error becomes important when considering obstacle clearances in temperatures lower than standard since the aircraft‘s altitude is below the figure indicated by the altimeter.
+This error becomes important when considering obstacle clearances in temperatures lower than standard since the aircraft's altitude is below the figure indicated by the altimeter.
 The error is proportional to the difference between actual and ISA temperature and the height of the aircraft above the altimeter setting source.
 The amount of error is approximately 4 feet per thousand feet for each degree Celsius of difference.
 Corrections will only be made for DAs, MDAs, and other altitudes inside, but not including, the FAF.
 The same correction made to DAs and MDAs can be applied to other altitudes inside the FAF.
 For the current cold weather altimeter correction procedure, you must refer to the Flight Information Handbook (FIH).
 The following guidance is provided as an example of how to accomplish the procedure found in the FIH.

 6.3.1.1.
 To ensure adequate obstacle clearance the values derived from the chart below will be: